St Leonards, Victoria

 The town is surrounded by salt marsh wildlife reserves which provide habitat for hundreds of birds, including the critically endangered orange-bellied parrot of which there are less than 200 in the wild.
 Salt marshes are one of the most biologically productive habitats on the planet, rivalling tropical rainforests.
-St. Leonards has also just been nominated to have the cleanest beaches in Victoria.
+In 2009, St. Leonards was nominated to have the cleanest beaches in Victoria.